Friendly URL: http://www.wwcc.edu/collisionrepair

 Download Program Flyer

-The mission of the Auto Body Repair Technology program is to provide high quality technical instruction in all aspects of body repair and painting with a solid foundation of the basics and exposure to the most current technologies and methods.
+The mission of the Collision Repair Technology program is to provide high quality technical instruction in all aspects of body repair and painting with a solid foundation of the basics and exposure to the most current technologies and methods.
 This is accomplished through the provision of instruction in a simulated actual body shop environment and industry experienced instructors.

 Walla Walla Community College is nationally certified by ASE in all four areas of instruction, as well as supporting classes.
 WWCC is the only collision repair program in the state of Washington to have this certification.